The Northeast Quadrant of Old Town: Our Favorite Places

 529 Oronoco Street

 Committed to “educating dogs and their owners” in the DC area since 1975, the family-owned and operated Old Town School for Dogs is a “must” for Northeast Quadrant dog owners and lovers.
 Offering training, grooming, and a retail shop, this storefront truly caters to your every canine need!
 Its comprehensive training program is second to none (check out its “Puppy Head Start” program).
 The retail space offers an enormous assortment of dog (and cat) supplies, from food to beds.
-OTSFD groomers use start of the art equipment and even blow dry each dog by hand after each grooming!
+OTSFD groomers use the start of the art equipment and even blow-dry each dog by hand after each grooming!

 Our Favorite Places for Wellness & Pampering in the Northeast Quadrant of Old Town

 Nothing is better than getting a bunch of friends together and having a spa day!
 There are so many different ways to get pampered at Serenity Day Spa, from massages to facials, hair and nail treatments, and more.
 Check out its many packages and spa parties.

 805 North Royal Street

 High-intensity training and rewarding workouts are what you will get at Crossfit!
 Check out their website to see their daily workouts online that they provide.
 Crossfit Old Town offers a foundations class for beginners, as well as specialized classes for kids and teens.

 351 North Union Street

 Founder’s Park waterfront location is perfect for picnics, playing volleyball, and strolling along the trail next to the Potomac River.
 There is so much green space to enjoy nice weather and family!
 Founder’s Park is also home to many of Old Town’s iconic events.

 The Northeast Quadrant of Old Town has so many unique places.
 Whether you’re looking for a night out with a significant other or a place to take your kids, the options are endless.
 Did we miss your favorite stop in the Northeast Quadrant of Old Town?
 Please let us know in the comments below!